firebolt-db/godocs/docs/Guides/query-data/using-the-develop-workspace.md

 ---
 layout: default
 title: Use the Develop Space
-description: Learn how to navigate and use the Develop Space to work with your Firebolt database.
+description: Learn how to navigate and use the develop space to work with your Firebolt database.
 parent: Query data
-grand_parent: Guides
 nav_order: 1
 ---